rbadillap/kotal-documentation/docs/ethereum/reference/node.md

 `coinbase` is ethereum account to which mining rewards are paid.

-`coinbase` is required if node is mining `miner: true`.
+`coinbase` is required if the node is mining `miner: true`.

 ## corsDomains

-`corsDomains` is a list of domains from which to accept cross origin requests (browser enforced).
+`corsDomains` is a list of domains from which to accept cross-origin requests (browser enforced).

 Default value `*` will be used if HTTP RPC server is enabled `rpc: true` or web socket server is enabled `ws: true` or graphQL server is enabled `graphql: true`.

 ## graphql

-`graphql` enables GraphQL server.
+`graphql` enables the GraphQL server.

 ## graphqlPort

 `graphqlPort` GraphQL server listening port.

-Default value `8547` will be used if graphQL server is enabled `graphql: true`.
+The default value `8547` will be used if the graphQL server is enabled `graphql: true`.

 ## graphqlHost

-`graphqlHost` is GraphQL server host address.
+`graphqlHost` is the GraphQL server host address.

 Default value `0.0.0.0` will be used if graphQL server is enabled `graphql: true`.